 Since is functional, one can view as a class function (that is, a functional class), and thus, is a set whenever is a set.
 Let | denote the function obtained by restricting the domain of to the set .
 The replacement axiom implies that | is a set whenever is a set.

-The transfinite recursion theorem is used to define what is commonly known as the cumulative hierarchy of sets and usually denoted by : is an ordinal, which satisfies (see figure below)
+The transfinite recursion theorem is used to define what is commonly known as the cumulative hierarchy of sets and usually denoted by , which satisfies (see figure below)

 - , for any ordinal ,